nludban/rpi-pico-psst/README.md

 Amount of jitter will depend on number of picos in the chain as each aligns the input signal to its internal clock.

+Default slew rate (slow) and drive strength (4 mA) are kept.
+The expected < 1 mA current and < 8 MHz are each an order of magnitude below the threshold where they would be a concern.

 [^1]: [Crystal accuracy](https://forums.raspberrypi.com/viewtopic.php?t=309414)
       is on the order of 30 PPM, compared to 64k PPM difference between 125 and 133 MHz.